 The other key verse is Jude verse 7.

 Even as Sodom and Gomorrha, and the cities about them in like manner, giving themselves over to fornication, and going after strange flesh, are set forth for an example, suffering the vengeance of eternal fire."Eternal fire" there is Aioniou fire.
-There it is used in the exact same form it is in Mark 3:29, John 6:68, Hebrews 6:2, and Romans 16:26 referring to the "Everlasting God".
+There it is used in the exact same form it is in Mark 3:29, John 6:68, Hebrews 6:2.

 Obviously the fire that destroyed Sodom and Gomorrah isn't still raging north of the Dead Sea.